Florents-Tselai/spat/README.md

 spat `key`s are always `text`.

-Values can be strings (aka `text` Postgres type) or data structures containing strings (sets, lists etc.).
+Values can be strings (aka `text` Postgres type) or data structures containing strings (sets, lists, etc.).
-You can, however, pass `anyelement` to `SPSET,` and the value will be stored as a string according to the type's textual representation.
+However, you can pass' any element` to `SPSET,` and the value will be stored as a string according to the type's textual representation.

 For example, to cache a `jsonb` object and get it back, you can do something like: